Protesters at Brazil's Santos port occupy Chinese ship

 The government plans to attract $27 billion in private sector investments in the next few years to modernize Brazil's underdeveloped ports and to reform the country's 20-year-old regulatory framework under the measure 595.

-Port authorities at Santos had no comment on the situation which they consider outside the domain of the port, given that Embraport is a privately owned terminal.
-An Embraport spokeswoman said executives were trying to talk to protesters to negotiate an end to the occupation of the ship.
+Port authorities at Santos did not immediately respond to requests for confirmation.

 Workers' unions at the ports want to defeat the government's proposal, which they say will cut wages and legal safeguards.
-Under the new measure, terminal operators would be allowed to recruit their own labor, ending an obligation to source workers through a centralized agency called the OGMO that doles out available shifts.
+Under the new measure, terminal operators would be allowed to recruit their own labour, ending an obligation to source workers through a centralized agency that doles out available shifts.

-Embraport, as a purely private enterprise, will not need to go through the OGMO to fill its shifts.

 The private sector port operators say the current system is one reason Brazil's port costs are among the world's highest.